LiskArchive/lisk-legacy-docs/introduction.md

 ![hub-voting_example](assets/hub-voting_example.png "hub-voting_example")

-The below screenshot displays how it looks, if the votes are set manually inside the GUI.
+The below screenshot displays how it looks if the votes are set manually inside the GUI.

 ![hub-voting](assets/hub-voting.png "hub-voting")